-what inspired the men of the armies that met here?
+What inspired the men of the armies that met here?
 What impelled them to put all thought of self-preservation behind, and risk their lives to take these beaches and hold these cliffs?

-The was faith and belief; it was loyalty and love.
-It was faith that what they were doing was right, faith that they fought for all humanity, faith that a just God would grant them mercy on this beachbead -- or the next.
-It was the deep knowledge (and this beachhead -- or the next.
+It was faith and belief; it was loyalty and love.
+It was faith that what they were doing was right, faith that they fought for all humanity, faith that a just God would grant them mercy on this beachhead -- or the next.
 It was the deep knowledge (and pray God we have not lost it) that there is a profound moral difference between the use of force for liberation and the use of force for conquest.
 They were here to liberate, not to conquer, and so they did not doubt their cause.
 And they were right not to doubt.